 Introduction

-This document sets out Wirral Council’s policy regarding Data Protection; it is based on the new 2018 Data Protection Act, (The Act) and The General Data Protection Regulation (GDPR) (EU) 2016/679.
+This document sets out Wirral Council’s policy regarding Data Protection; it is based on The Data Protection Act (DPA 2018), The UK General Data Protection Regulation (UK GDPR) and the Data (Use and Access) Act 2025, which makes amendments to the UK’s data protection framework.
 This policy will be reviewed and revised as the Council develops policies under Information Management legislation such as Freedom of Information Act and Human Rights Act 1998, which both enhance the protection and the individual rights given under the Data Protection legislation.

-The purpose of The Act is to regulate the way that personal information about living individuals is obtained, stored, used and disclosed.
+The purpose of data protection legislation is to regulate the way that personal information about living individuals is obtained, stored, used and disclosed.
 The legislation grants rights to individuals:

 1. Right to be informed